Properprogress1/NFTEventManagementSystem/README.md

 # NFTEventManagementSystem

-This is an NFT gated even where users create events and they can only do that if they mint an NFT
+This is an NFT gated even where users create events and they can only do that if they mint an NFT# EventManagement-dApp